nowlenaustin/DnD-Character-Creator/README.md

 # DnD-Character-Creator
 A program to help you create a character for 5th Edition Dungeons and Dragons.
 It outputs a PDF file with all the information of your character. __Currently only handles character name, character race, and player name.
 Rest of character features under developement.__

+## To Run the executable and Not download the files
+Click [here](https://github.com/nowlenaustin/DnD-Character-Creator/raw/master/Prototype.zip) link to download the current prototype and move the "Exe Builds" folder wherever you like.
+> NOTE: You need everything inside the folder for it to work properly.
+Do not move the "Dnd Character Creator.exe" file to outside the folder as it won't be able to access and create your pdf file for your character.
+You may however create a shortcut to the "Dnd Character Creator.exe" file.

+Characters created using the "Dnd Character Creator.exe" file will be output as a PDF in the "Character Sheets" folder within the "Exe Builds" folder.

 ## Setting up the Eclipse project
 Clone git repository to local computer using the following command:
 > git clone https://github.com/nowlenaustin/DnD-Character-Creator.git